VANARAM/Plagiarism-Analyzer/README.md

 # Plagiarism-Analyzer
-In this project I make a website like moodle account.
-Teacher can upload assignment and student can submit their assignment.
-Teacher have rights to check plagiarism from those assignment.
+In this project, I am creating a website similar to Moodle.
+Teachers can upload assignments, and students can submit their assignments.
+The teachers also have the privilege to check for plagiarism in those assignments.
+Admin login details: Username - admin, Password - Test@123.
 Admin Login
 username:- admin
 password:- Test@123